 Cookies and the law

-A European privacy law - the 'e-Privacy Directive' - came into force in the UK on 25 May 2011, which aims to give users of websites and other digital media more control over the information that is collected about them.
+A European privacy law known as the ePrivacy Directive came into force in the UK during 2011 to give users of websites and other digital media more control over the information which is collected about them.

-Cookies are also governed by the Data Protection Act 1998, in particular the first and third data protection principles.
+Cookies are also governed by the Data Protection Act 1998, in particular the 1st and 3rd data protection principles.